JanuarySnow/Desolation/README.md

 for now this is a beta test with people who know how to install Wabbajack lists already, and therefore newcomer-specific instructions arent being provided yet, TBC

+Requires 270GB total space, of which there is 105GB downloads

 # Gameplay Tips

 Avoid combat early. youve only got 3 lives and you die easy.